Introduction to Structural Design with Computer Applications

 What you need to know

-This course is recommended for experienced engineering professionals, and graduates with a relevant engineering degree and/or professional experience, who want to develop a career focus in structural engineering.
+This course is recommended for experienced civil engineering professionals, and graduates with a relevant engineering degree and/or professional experience, who want to develop a career focus in structural engineering.

 ENGLISH LANGUAGE REQUIREMENTS

 All of our courses are taught and assessed in English.
 If English is not your first language, you must meet our minimum English language entry requirements.
 An IELTS score of 6.0 (no element below 5.5) is proof of this, however we do accept a range of equivalent qualifications.

 Read more about our English language requirements, including information about pathways that can help you gain entry on to our degree courses.
 If you do not have the English language requirements, you could take our Pre-Sessional English course.